Supporting Your Claims with Percentage Based Laboratory Instrument Documented Improvements and Clinical Efficacy

 Scale Design and Scoring

 Scales are dependent upon the underlying instrument, and may be linear (Arbitrary Units) or logarithmic (PH).

 VCS’ main instrument supplier is Courage Khazaka, who has provided a variety of bases and probes that can designate and record changes in underlying conditions.

 VCS maintains the following devices onsite with calibration records available upon request:

-A sophisticated LED UV-A light video camera with high resolution image capture that is deployed to study the skin surface.
+A sophisticated LED UV-A light video camera with high-resolution image capture is deployed to study the skin surface.
 Images demonstrate the changes in contrast and structure in the skin.
 Properties such as fine lines and wrinkles along with surface roughness are commonly measured via Visioscan.

 Viscoelastic property measurements of the skin are taken as a function of mechanical deformation via suction.
 Negative pressure is created, and skin is drawn into the aperture of the probe.
 The Cutometer aids specifically in skin firmness and skin elasticity claim support, which is often paired with Anti-Aging study designs.

-Color measurements on the skin – measures the absorbency of light waves by analyzing the intensity of electromagnetic radiation in the visible light region.
+Color measurements on the skin measure the absorbency of light waves by analyzing the intensity of electromagnetic radiation in the visible light region.

-Gloss measurement – Gloss and shine are particular important measurements for decorative cosmetics and personal care.
+Gloss measurement – Gloss and shine are particularly important measurements for decorative cosmetics and personal care.
 Reflectance is measured by assessing the portion of light reflected and mirrored from the surface.